Who is this program for

 It is an expectation that participants commit to attending all 5 workshops.
-Participants will receive a certificate of attendance at the completion of the program.
-2020 Program Schedule is currenlty be finalised.
+Participants will receive a Digital Badge on Completion of the program.

-Workshops will generally run from 9 am to 4 pm, with Peer Networking from 8.30am.
+Workshops are 9 am to 4 pm, with Peer Networking from 8.30 am.

 Nomination process and deadline

-Nominations open in February each year and Individuals (team leaders/current supervisors) should complete the Google Nomination Form after discussions with their direct supervisor.
+Nominations are invited and Individuals (team leaders/current supervisors) should complete the Nomination Form after discussions with their direct supervisor.